margaretmf/margaretmf.github.io/keycreativewriting.md

 Oh it's a new day for our hearts to beat with love.
 I love to feel the hearts all over beating within everywhere.

-Every dya's a enw day for me and for you.
+Every day's a enw day for me and for you.
 I love when smiles shine through all the people everywhere.

 Oh it's a new day to seize that day.